AnnaMassfeller/Preregistration_AlgorithmAversion/README.md

 # Preregistration_AlgorithmAversion

-In this repository the code that was used to create the synthetic data and rund the models as described in the pre-registration is stored:
+In this repository, the code that was used to create the synthetic data and run the models as described in the pre-registration, is stored:

 - requirments: required versions of packages needed to run the code properly
 - Preregistration.py: Python file to be run first, in here the synthetic data is created that will be used (also in th R code).